Table of contents

 Following this approach, I was able to get our app to version 7 of Laravel which was the latest at the time.
 Today we have new policies in place to migrate our tech stack frequently to prevent having to deal with an undertaking like I did.

-Here is another article you might like 😊 "How to render a string as a blade template (Laravel 9)"
+Here is another article you might like 😊 "How to turn a Git branch to a repository"